colonelsmoothie/etudes_r/README.md

 # Études in R
 ===

 A collection of exercises in the R programming language.
-Graphics exercises are based on R Graphics Cookbook, by Winston Chang.
+Graphics exercises are based on R Graphics Cookbook.

 ## Alternative Solutions?